life-itself/web3/claims/crypto-unbanked.md

-# Crypto is a solution for the unbanked
+# Crypto is not a solution for the unbanked

 Crypto is not a solution to unbanked, because by its [deflationary](../concepts/deflationary.md) design it [cannot function as a currency](is-bitcoin-currency.md) therefore it is unusable as a scaleable means for purchasing goods and services.